 There are many tools to help manage your time and your tasks, such as Trello, Google Tasks, and Focus, a time management app.

-Toggl – With the click of a button it allows you to track your time on a project, it reminds you to take breaks with the pomodoro timer and allows you to see what you spend most of your time doing in order to help you plan your time for future projects
+Toggle – With the click of a button it allows you to track your time on a project, it reminds you to take breaks with the Pomodoro timer and allows you to see what you spend most of your time doing in order to help you plan your time for future projects

 Quotes from workers on how to use time effectively and be productive